Prospect Capital Co. (NASDAQ:PSEC) Declares Monthly Dividend of $0.06

 Prospect Capital Co.
-(NASDAQ:PSEC – Get Free Report) declared a monthly dividend on Wednesday, May 8th, Zacks reports.
-Stockholders of record on Wednesday, May 29th will be paid a dividend of 0.06 per share by the financial services provider on Tuesday, June 18th.
-This represents a $0.72 annualized dividend and a dividend yield of 13.21%.
-The ex-dividend date of this dividend is Wednesday, May 29th.
+(NASDAQ:PSEC – Get Free Report) declared a monthly dividend on Monday, May 13th, Wall Street Journal reports.
+Stockholders of record on Wednesday, August 28th will be paid a dividend of 0.06 per share by the financial services provider on Thursday, September 19th.
+This represents a $0.72 annualized dividend and a dividend yield of 12.90%.
+The ex-dividend date is Wednesday, August 28th.

-Prospect Capital has increased its dividend by an average of 13.6% per year over the last three years.
-Prospect Capital has a payout ratio of 98.6% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings decline.
-Analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.
+Prospect Capital has raised its dividend payment by an average of 13.6% annually over the last three years.
+Prospect Capital has a payout ratio of 98.6% meaning its dividend is currently covered by earnings, but may not be in the future if the company’s earnings tumble.
+Equities research analysts expect Prospect Capital to earn $0.72 per share next year, which means the company may not be able to cover its $0.72 annual dividend with an expected future payout ratio of 100.0%.

 Insider Buying and Selling

-Several research analysts have recently commented on PSEC shares.
-Wells Fargo & Company lifted their price target on shares of Prospect Capital from $5.50 to $5.75 and gave the company an “underweight” rating in a report on Monday, January 29th.
-StockNews.com raised Prospect Capital from a “sell” rating to a “hold” rating in a report on Friday, April 26th.
+Several equities analysts recently weighed in on PSEC shares.
+Wells Fargo & Company raised their target price on shares of Prospect Capital from $5.50 to $5.75 and gave the company an “underweight” rating in a research note on Monday, January 29th.
+StockNews.com upgraded shares of Prospect Capital from a “sell” rating to a “hold” rating in a research note on Friday, April 26th.

 Prospect Capital Company Profile